VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Method

-where $\epsilon_\theta(x_t, \sigma_t, G)$ represents the noise predicted by the U-Net encoder-decoder architecture given the visibility graph $G$, the noise sample from the previous step x$_{t}$ and the standard deviation of the noise level $\sigma_t$.
-This process reconstructs the SDF of the polygon, ensuring it adheres to the visibility constraints defined by $G$.
+where $\epsilon_\theta(x_t, \sigma_t, G)$ denotes the noise predicted by the U-Net encoder--decoder architecture, conditioned on the visibility graph $G$, the current noisy sample $x_{t}$, and the corresponding noise level $\sigma_t$.
+This iterative process reconstructs the polygon’s SDF while preserving the visibility constraints imposed by $G$.